03 December, 2025

 Do I need permission from shareholders to change a company’s registered office address?

-Yes, you will need permission from members of the company (shareholders, guarantors, LTD members).
-If you are renting at the new address, as most SMEs do, you will also need permission from the landlord.
+Yes, you will need permission from members of the company (shareholders, guarantors, and LTD members).
+If you are renting a physical office location, you will also need permission from the landlord.